Aston Shakespeare F.C.: Decline

 The club's problem was similar to that of other clubs in the area, namely, the dominance of local professional clubs, in particular Aston Villa.
 Once the Football League was started, member clubs could pay more, and Shakespeare constantly had "emissaries of big clubs buzzing around them".
 The club had also never been able to capture the popular imagination, only 300 attending a match against Willenhall Pickwick just before the FA Cup tie with Burton.

 At the end of the 1887–88 season, the club "lost three or four of their best men" and were said to be "going down hill fast".
-In 1888–89, the club went out of the FA Cup at the second qualifying round stage to Warwick County, with the club being criticized for rough play", and in the Birmingham Senior Cup at the third stage to Shrewsbury Town; unlike the previous season, the club had to rely on a bye to get so far.
+In 1888–89, the club gained its only FA Cup win in the first qualifying round, surprising Great Bridge Unity 1–0 away, but lost in the second qualifying round to Warwick County, with the club being criticized for rough play.
+In the Birmingham Senior Cup the Bards went out at the third stage to Shrewsbury Town; unlike the previous season, the club had to rely on a bye to get so far.

-The club had at least enough notoriety to be considered for inclusion in merit tables produced by newspapers, but the Staffordshire Sentinel had the club bottom, with a goal average of 0.64 from 31 matches.
+The club had at least enough notability to be considered for inclusion in merit tables produced by newspapers, but the Staffordshire Sentinel had the club bottom, with a goal average of 0.64 from 31 matches.
+In January 1889 it was enrolled as one of the 16 founder members of the short-lived Warwickshire Football Association.

-The final match of any importance played by the club was the semi-final of the Warwickshire Cup in 1888–89, a 6–0 defeat to Small Heath.
-At the close of the season, two more players had been "poached" by Villa, and although one fixture was advertised the following season, against the obscure Hearts of Oak, there is no evidence the match was played.
+The final match of any importance played by the club was the semi-final of the Warwickshire Cup in 1888–89, a 6–0 defeat to Small Heath, although the Bards at least had had some revenge over Warwick County in the competition, with a 5–0 win in the second round.
+At the close of the season, two more players had been "poached" by Villa, and although the club limped on into 1889–90, a typical result was an 8–1 thrashing by the unheralded Aston Templars in November.
+The last recorded result for the club is a 6–4 win over Aston Falcon on 30 November 1889, and although it arranged a fixture against the obscure Hearts of Oak in January 1890, there is no evidence the match was played.

 Colours

-There is no presently available source confirming the club's colours.
-However, Birmingham St George's, whose first choice colour was white shirts, instead wore maroon and pale blue, when Aston Shakespeare played them in 1885; it is therefore possible that Shakespeare also had white shirts.
+The club gave its colours as blue and white.

 Grounds

-The club originally played on fields near the Aston Cross clock tower, and in the mid-1880s briefly played at Thimblemill Lane, on fields owned by John Wright.
+The club's earliest recorded ground was at Chenston Road, before moving to Aston Cross in around 1883; the club's pitch was at a ground built by Edwin Samson Moore, who had set up the Midland Vinegar Company in 1874, and later bought the rights to HP Sauce, for staff sports.
+In the mid-1880s it briefly played at Thimblemill Lane, on fields owned by John Wright.
 By 1887 the club was back at Aston Cross.